Battle of the Denmark Strait: Aftermath

 Captain Robert Meyric Ellis of Suffolk remains on the bridge for lunch whilst shadowing Bismarck.

-Holland's death led to responsibility for Prince of Wales falling to Wake-Walker in Norfolk.
+With Holland's death responsibility for Prince of Wales fell to Wake-Walker in Norfolk.
 With this command came the responsibility of coping with Bismarck until enough British warships could concentrate and destroy her.
 His choice was either to renew the action with Bismarck, or ensure that she be intercepted and brought to action by other heavy units.
 Wake-Walker chose the latter course, continuing to shadow the German ships.
-Further offensive action, he concluded, would cause more damage to Prince of Wales than to Bismarck and endanger his cruisers, plus he knew Tovey was on his way.
+Further offensive action, he concluded, would cause more damage to Prince of Wales than to Bismarck and endanger his cruisers, and he knew Tovey was on his way.
 He ordered Prince of Wales to follow Norfolk at her best speed, so that Norfolk and Suffolk could fall back on her if attacked.
 At 07:57 Suffolk reported that Bismarck had reduced speed and appeared damaged.

-Since Bismarcks receiving the first hit in the forecastle, all six of the ship's 26-man damage control teams had worked to repair the damage.
+Since the first hit to Bismarcks forecastle, all six of the ship's 26-man damage control teams had worked to repair the damage to contain flooding and address severed fuel lines, ultimately causing a change in operational plans.
 When it was reported that the tips of the starboard propeller could be seen above water, Lindemann had ordered counterflooding two compartments aft to restore the ship's trim.
-He then sent divers into the forecastle to connect the forward fuel tanks, containing a much-needed 1000 LT of fuel, first to the tanks near the forward boiler then to the rear fuel tank by way of a provisional line running over the upper deck.
+He then sent divers into the forecastle to connect the forward fuel tanks, which contained a much-needed 1000 LT of fuel, first to the tanks near the forward boiler then to the rear fuel tank by way of a provisional line running over the upper deck.
 Both these manoeuvres failed.